BenKuhnhaeuser/RattanID/VSEARCH_Pipeline/README.md

 - retrieves genes with high information content for identification
 - conducts a search against the reference database for each retrieved gene
 - generates a 'majority vote' consensus identification based on the individual gene identifications
-- checks if there was enough data for the results to be reliable
+- checks if there was enough data for the results to be reliable.
+There are three possible outcomes:
+  * `PASS`: the identification is likely correct
+  * `WARN`: the identification is less certain
+  * `FAIL`: the identification is likely wrong

 The [tutorial](Tutorial.md) goes step by step through the molecular identification workflow of a single sample using our VSEARCH Pipeline.

 For batch processing of multiple samples, we also provide a [slurm script](vsearch_raw_to_query.sh).
 See instructions [here](Slurm_Instructions.md).